-Ok, you’ve tried everything – You’ve perfected your resume using a free online resume builder or resume writing service.
-You’ve emailed your resume out and perhaps even used a resume distribution company, etc…..
+Ok, you’ve tried everything – You’ve perfected your resume using a free online resume builder or resume writing service, etc…..
 And no one is calling you back.
 It’s ok, you’re not alone.
 For every 100 resumes you mail out, statistically you should get 10 interviews and one job offer.
 However, these are rough averages.
 To stack the deck in your favor and stand out from the others, below are the top seven tricks we’ve found for getting your resume to stand out.

 2.)
 Use a different size paper for your resume.
 Why you ask?
 Have you ever shuffled a stack of papers.
 Do you ever have one/a few pieces of paper that your shuffling are a different size than the others.
 They stand out right?
 Of course they do, they stand out from the rest – it’s simple, but it does make your resume stand out.